Research into Longevity And Nutrient Sensing (Fasting) is helping our understanding of living both a long life and a healthy life.

-Healthspan is an area of increasing scientific interest, with many ongoing studies into how to achieve great health for as long as possible.
+Healthspan is an area of increasing scientific interest.
+There are multiple ongoing studies into how to achieve great health for as long as possible.

-One of the areas of interest is Longevity and decreased nutrient sensing, and the effect this can have on preventing disease.
+One of the areas of interest is Longevity and decreased nutrient sensing.

-It’s becoming recognized that longevity does not have to result in poor health.
+It’s now widely recognized that longevity doesn’t have to result in poor health.

-Many studies are now concerned with the link between low carb diets, fasting, and the prevention of disease
+There are many studies that have been concerned with the link between low carb diets, fasting, and the prevention of disease

 This subject will be of special interest to anyone who is following a low carb or keto diet.

-This it the ability of the body to sense the presence of nutrients.
+Nutrient sensing is as it sounds; the ability of the body to sense the presence of nutrients.

-The existence of nutrient sensors are important in any study of longevity.
+It’s these nutrient sensors that are important in many studies of longevity.
+Here’s why:

 We have evolved to be able to rapidly sense changes to our nutritional intake.
 This has important consequences for our survival.